Timeline view of customer events

 Pega applications track customer activities and display the activities in a timeline view on the customer composite.
-The customer composite provides two timeline widgets to display customer activities.

 In Pega Customer Service applications, the following customer activities are tracked automatically: